Do you know the science-power behind simple exercise?

 Design engineering is his bread and butter at the moment.

-He said to me, “The habit of rethinking is fundamental to my profession if I have to survive but for me it gives more energy in my personal life.”
+He said, “The habit of rethinking became fundamental to my profession if I have to survive but for me it gave more energy in my personal life.”

-At best what he assured me is he is constantly aware of his limits of thinking but still expects something out of his everyday task and he is convinced that it is possible by the practice of rethinking.
+At best what he assured me is he is constantly aware of his limits of thinking but still expects something new everyday and he is convinced that it is possible by the practice of rethinking.

 He always doubts what he knows and he is always curious about what he doesn’t know.

-I was very impressed by what he was telling me.
+I became very impressed by what he was telling me.

 I was more interested in how he does it.